mvassaux/adhSC/README.md

 <img src="https://github.com/mvassaux/mvassaux.github.io/raw/master/static/intra-cell_forces_blutens-redcomp.png" align="right" width="300" />

-Mechanical model of a single adherent Stem Cell based on the tensegrity theory.
+Mechanical model of a single adherent Mesenchymal Stem Cell based on the tensegrity theory.
 The cell, its constituents (nucleus, cytoskeleton, cytosol, and membrane) are described as particles interacting by means of contact, cable or spring.
 Calibration and checking against experiments has been featured in the following publication:

 > Maxime Vassaux and Jean-Louis Milan. [*Stem cell mechanical behaviour modelling: substrate’s curvature influence during adhesion.*](https://doi.org/10.1007/s10237-017-0888-4) Biomechanics and modeling in mechanobiology, 16 (2017): 1295-1308.